June 9, 2020

 Automation

 Artificial intelligence and machine learning are rapidly changing the ERP world with their promises of taking over mundane tasks, thereby freeing up employees to spend their time and effort on more meaningful business processes.
-Supply chain ERPs with effective automation can decrease the time spent on manual tasks and reduce the changes for human error as well, further improving efficiency.
+Supply chain ERPs with effective automation can decrease the time spent on manual tasks and reduce the chances for human error as well, further improving efficiency.

 Cloud-based platforms